KMKfw/kmk_firmware/docs/scanners.md

 ## Keypad Scanners
-The scanners in `kmk.scanners.keypad` wrap the `keypad` module that ships with CircuitPython and support the some configuration and tuning options as their upstream.
+The scanners in `kmk.scanners.keypad` wrap the `keypad` module that ships with CircuitPython and support the same configuration and tuning options as their upstream.
 You can find out more in the [CircuitPython documentation](https://docs.circuitpython.org/en/latest/shared-bindings/keypad/index.html).